Riyashalad1421/HCAI_PROJECT/README.md

 - **Project 4**: 9k movies, 600 users recommendation matrix
 - **Project 5**: 60+ FPS grid-world visualization

-## Contributing

-### Code Standards
-- Follow PEP 8 Python style guidelines
-- Use meaningful variable and function names
-- Include docstrings for all functions and classes
-- Add comments for complex algorithms or business logic

-### Testing
-- Test all user workflows manually
-- Verify responsive design on multiple devices
-- Check error handling with invalid inputs
-- Validate data export/import functionality

 ## License and Usage

 This project is developed for academic purposes as part of the Human-Centric Artificial Intelligence course.
 All code and documentation are provided for educational use.

-## Support and Contact

-For technical issues or questions about the implementation, refer to:
-1. Individual project documentation in respective directories
-2. Django official documentation
-3. Library-specific documentation for scikit-learn, PyTorch, etc.
-4. Course materials and lecture notes

 ---